19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (6) Without prejudice to subsection (5), the owner developer of a development shall also —

-(a) within 28 days after the accounts of every such maintenance fund have been audited, make available for a period of 2 weeks such accounts for inspection by any purchaser of any lot or proposed lot in the development or his agent without payment of any fee; and
+(a) not later than the 28th day after the accounts of every such maintenance fund have been audited, make available for a period of 2 weeks such accounts for inspection by any purchaser of any lot or proposed lot in the development or his agent without payment of any fee; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) at any other time, permit the purchaser of any lot or proposed lot in the development or his agent to inspect the accounts and other records of any such maintenance fund, and to make copies of or make extracts from those accounts or other records, at such time and place as may be agreed between the parties and after payment of a prescribed fee.